Jarrah Forest: Habitat loss and fragmentation

 Landscape fragmentation and the loss of suitable macro- and microhabitats can be detrimental to an animal's ability to live in or traverse through an area.
 The range of the western quoll has dramatically reduced since European settlement.
 With matrix permeability greatly reduced this wide-ranging carnivore is highly susceptible to being hit by vehicles as it crosses road reserves moving from one area to another.
 The roadkill count of fauna in general on bauxite mines fringing Jarrah Forest is high.
 Despite the restoration and protection of jarrah forest in areas previously used by mine sites, the lack of hollow logs and stumps on the ground is evident.
 Low understory cover, low plant species richness and relatively low biomass are all problems associated with protected restored jarrah forest.
 Suitable habitats can take decades to form and animals that rely on these for shelter, such as the chuditch and Egernia napoleonis, are left without.
 Similarly birds that nest in tree hollows will not do so until trees are big enough and old enough to have sufficient hollows.
 Jarrah is a slow growing species and 130 years can be considered the minimum age for the development of appropriate hollows in jarrah and marri.

 The loss of forest for agriculture and timber has resulted in diminishing population numbers of many fauna species.
 Nine mammal and seventeen bird species are obligate users of tree hollows.
 Species that use large hollows usually have a relatively small home range and depend on their hollows for breeding.
 These species are most likely to be negatively impacted by logging.
 Roost sites (hollows) are critical for the persistence of insectivorous bats living in Jarrah Forest.
 Spending a large portion of their lives in roosts, they are used as diurnal shelters, shelter during maternity, and shelter for bachelors, migrating and hibernation sites.
 Facilitating complex social interactions including information transfer, roost sites also act as breeding sites, they provide protection from bad weather and predators, they minimise parasite load and promote energy conservation.

+Mining

+Mining in the Jarrah Forest has caused further habitat loss and fragmentation to the local environment, as well as being the source of several controversies.
+In November 2023, 154 Australian scientists part of the Leeuwin Group of Scientists condemned continued mining in the northern area, particularly by Alcoa, and accused the American company of not completely rehabilitating bauxite mines.
+Alcoa had handed back areas of its original bauxite mine in Jarrahdale in 2005 and 2007.
+The group's claim that Alcoa was clearing 8 km2 each year was denied by Alcoa, with Alcoa refuting the group's criticism.
+Along with concerns that Alcoa's operations could impact the drinking supply of Serpentine Dam, WA's Environmental Protection Authority (EPA) began looking into the company's operations and impacts.
+In December 2023, Premier Roger Cook began stricter control over Alcoa's mining operations ahead of the EPA's decision.